DanieLevy/eyetask/MONGODB_CONVERSION_SUMMARY.md

-# EyeTask: Supabase to MongoDB Conversion Summary
+# Drivers Hub: Supabase to MongoDB Conversion Summary

 ## 🎯 Overview

-This document summarizes the complete conversion of the EyeTask application from Supabase to MongoDB, including all architectural changes, file modifications, and implementation details.
+This document summarizes the complete conversion of the Drivers Hub application from Supabase to MongoDB, including all architectural changes, file modifications, and implementation details.

 ## 📋 Conversion Scope